My Top 10 Pet Peeves as a DPE

 If you are already a licensed pilot, I would encourage you to consider seeking an additional rating.
 It will not only make you a safer pilot the insurance underwriters will take notice and hopefully provide you with a better rate.
 I hope you found these tips helpful.
 Another Safety Check is coming next month.
 Until then…fly safe.

 Randy is a dual rated Airline Transport Pilot with 13,000 flight hours in airplanes and helicopters.
 He has type ratings in the BE400 and CE500.
 Randy has been a rotorcraft Designated Pilot Examiner representing the Grand Rapids FSDO since 2014.
-Currently he is the Director of Operations for Sweet Helicopters, a northern Indiana Part 135 air carrier operator and serves as the Airport Manager of the Goshen Municipal Airport.
+Currently he is the Chief Pilot for Sweet Helicopters, a northern Indiana Part 135 air carrier operator and serves as the Airport Manager of the Goshen Municipal Airport.

 About Enstrom HelicopterFrom Rudy Enstrom’s early designs in 1943 to initial testing in a Michigan Quarry in 1957 to aircraft operating on six continents, Enstrom Helicopter Corporation has maintained a reputation for safety, value and performance.
 Based in Menominee, Michigan and proudly made in the United States, Enstrom has a rich history for design innovation.
 The goal is to provide helicopters to the customer’s exact specification and deliver support and maintenance worldwide.